 Hello Anita, how would you define your brand, and who is it aimed at?

-AKLC is one-of-a-kind consultancy firm which helps luxury brands create a footprint in the Indian Market through strategic marketing and communication.
+AKLC is a one-of-a-kind consultancy firm that helps luxury brands create a footprint in the Indian Market through strategic marketing and communication.

 The firm is aimed at facilitating an existing luxury brand in its development as well as any luxury brand which is entering the Indian market.